syncfusion-content/flutter-docs/Flutter/maps/legend.md

 ## Overflow mode

 You can wrap or scroll the legend items using the `overflowMode` property.
 The default value of the `overflowMode` property is `MapLegendOverflowMode.wrap`.
-The `MapLegendOverflowMode` contains two values such as `scroll` and `wrap`.
+The possible values such as `scroll` and `wrap`.

-If the legend position is `left` or `right`, then scroll direction is vertical.
+If the legend position is `left` or `right`, then the default scroll direction is vertical.

-If the legend position is `top` or `bottom`, then scroll direction is horizontal.
+If the legend position is `top` or `bottom`, then the default scroll direction is horizontal.

 {% tabs %}
 {% highlight Dart %}